CharlesLedger/charlesledger.github.io/about.md

 - Hardware security
 - Cryptography

 The Donjon also believes in open-source when possible.
+Pull requests are welcome.
 [Github Donjon](https://github.com/ledger-donjon)